This article was published originally on 8/27/2008

 Magnolia scale is the largest scale insect in Iowa.
 Sap feeding by the scales causes stress to heavily infested plants and can result in stunted growth, yellowish discoloration of the foliage and branch dieback or death of the plant.
 This scale insect produces large quantities of honeydew (sugary excretion) that makes the leaves shiny, and supports the growth of sooty mold, a fungus that causes the black color.
 Wasps (and sometimes flies, bees and even butterflies) will visit scale-infested plants to feed on the sweet honeydew.

 To control magnolia scales remove and destroy heavily-infested branches.
-Treat with a contact insecticide (horticultural oil, insecticidal soap, other ornamental synthetic insecticide) or a systemic insecticide (imidacloprid) in late August or early September.
-Dormant horticultural oil can also be used in late fall or early spring.
+Treat with a contact insecticide (horticultural oil, insecticidal soap, other ornamental synthetic insecticide) in August to early September.
+Dormant horticultural oil can also be used in early spring.

 Magnolia scale.
 Note the discolored foliage and sooty mold.
 Photo by Jannette Thrane.